aws-samples/aws-glue-samples/utilities/Hive_metastore_migration/README.md

    Add the following parameters.

    - `--mode` set to `from-s3`
+   - `--region` the AWS region for Glue Data Catalog, for example, `us-east-1`.
+     You can find a list of Glue supported regions here: http://docs.aws.amazon.com/general/latest/gr/rande.html#glue_region.
+     If not provided, `us-east-1` is used as default.
    - `--database-input-path` set to the S3 path containing only databases.
+For example: `s3://someBucket/output_path_from_previous_job/databases`
    - `--table-input-path` set to the S3 path containing only tables.
+For example: `s3://someBucket/output_path_from_previous_job/tables`
    - `--partition-input-path` set to the S3 path containing only partitions.
+For example: `s3://someBucket/output_path_from_previous_job/partitions`

    Also, because there is no need to connect to any JDBC source, the job doesn't require any connections.